Wilfredo (character): Character origins and appearance

 Physically, the character of Wilfredo is a grotesque caricature of Falstaffian appearance: trousers pulled up to the top of a corpulent stomach, a tight flamenco shirt, a wild black mop wig and a set of prominent prosthetic teeth.
 Typically, the character will always hold a pint of beer on stage, even whilst dancing and singing.
 He smokes his way throughout songs, salivating over the audience and musicians while berating them with rich expletives.
 Critics have described the character as "a wonderful and vile creation", "strangely endearing", "joyful and grin-inducing", and "utterly charming and uplifting".

 The character began his life onstage performing cover versions of songs by Leonard Cohen, Phil Spector, Amy Winehouse and the Rolling Stones.
 In an interview with the student media, Roper stated: "My father was a trad comic so I grew up around a lot of the old school; people like Frankie Howerd and lots of music hall acts.
-I’d be taken to theatres and all these smoky clubs where there was always a mad speciality artist or a singer in a spangly outfit or a dinner suit onstage, crooning covers.
+I'd be taken to theatres and all these smoky clubs where there was always a mad speciality artist or a singer in a spangly outfit or a dinner suit onstage, crooning covers.
 Wilfredo comes from that world for sure."
 Elsewhere in the same interview, Roper said he hoped Wilfredo "offers escape".

-Roper has constructed an entire life history and family background to Wilfredo and updates audiences through his performance.
-The character hails from Granada in Spain, the fourth son of a fourth son, a gifted child prodigy who evolved into a national singing star.
-The character is always accompanied by a guitarist onstage, often by Katie Pollak in the role of Mana Maria, the younger sister of Wilfredo.
-The character of Maria wears identical teeth and hair, although pop socked and bespectacled.
+The character is usually accompanied by a guitarist onstage, often by Katie Pollak in the role of Mana Maria, the younger sister of Wilfredo.
+The character of Maria wears identical teeth and hair, although bespectacled.
 She is the polar opposite of Wilfredo: where Wilfredo is brash and loud, Maria in contrast is totally mute and performed in a subtle style.
 On occasion (as at the 2011 Edinburgh Festival) Kris Howe may accompany – also in character – as Wilfredo's 'Uncle' Ignacio.

-Wilfredo's life story is juxtaposed with real life historical events into which Wilfredo is fictionally placed: an appearance at the Benidorm International Song Contest Festival for example is claimed, as is a friendship and a near collaboration with Serge Gainsbourg.
-Throughout his performances Wilfredo introduces songs from a fictional back catalogue of bestselling albums, with titles ranging from El Chico En El Toro (the Boy on the Bull) to Solo Para Las Damas (Only for the Ladies).

-The boorish and outlandish Wilfredo is delusional, believing himself to be the apotheosis of masculinity and all that is attractive to women.
-This arrogance is counterbalanced by a charm which in turn endears him to audiences.
-The origin of the name lies in Latin America, meaning 'to desire peace'.